AeonGames/AeonEngine/README.md

     While I do not hold a particular preference towards Windows, there are some things that keep me working on it:
     - Visual Studio's Debugger is the best there is.
 I do know how to use gdb, but I am not as proficient with it as with VS, and I am yet to find a graphical frontend I like for it.
     - Most PC gamers are on Windows, that's probably not going to change anytime soon.
-    - Windows is the OS I spend most time on, I tend to use a lot of open source code that was born on Linux, but most of them have native Windows ports.
+    - Windows is the OS I spend most time on, I tend to use a lot of open source code that was born on Linux, but most of it has native Windows ports.